bezabu/bb-penguin/README.md

 ### Features left to implement

-- I would like to include seperate pages that provide more informationon each individual species of penguin in more detail.
+- I would like to include seperate pages that provide more information on each individual species of penguin in more detail.

 - Custom checkbox, radio & dropdown medu inputs.